What Does The Japanese Word Nani Mean

 2. Indirect Communication: Japanese communication often avoids direct confrontation.
 Saying "nani" in response to a statement can be a subtle way of expressing disagreement or doubt without explicitly contradicting the speaker.

 3. Emotional Expression: As mentioned earlier, the intonation and context of "nani" can convey a wide range of emotions.
-This is particularly important in anime and drama, where exaggerated expressions of "Nani?!" are used to emphasize surprise, shock, or disbelief.
+This is particularly important in anime and drama, where exaggerated expressions of "Nani?!" are used to stress surprise, shock, or disbelief.

 Common Phrases and Idioms